VincentSavaux/ber_LoRa/README.md

 Evaluation on the Performance of LoRa Technology*,” IEEE Sensors Journal, vol. 20, no. 16, pp. 9480–9489, August 2020.

-Computing the error rate requires large variables, up to hundreds or thousands of bits, which is provided by the package *gmpy2*.
+Computing the error rate requires multiple precision integers variables, up to hundreds or thousands of bits, which is provided by the package *gmpy2*.